 The dream to become a commercial fisherwoman may seem odd when you consider that Alex Tucker had never seen a fish outside a supermarket before taking up her first job in fishing.
 After graduating high school, Alex moved eight hours away from her home town to fulfil her calling, forging a career as a highly-skilled and well-respected member of the Australian prawn trawling industry.
 Now based in Yamba in northern New South Wales, this gritty, resilient and salt of the Earth young woman can’t imagine life without fishing, the ocean or the opportunity to see the sunset and sunrise on any given day.

-When asked what concerned Alex about the health and safety of those in the fishing industry, Alex highlighted the negative impact of complex regulations, job insecurity and poor public perception on the mental health of her colleagues.
+When asked what concerned Alex about the health and safety of those in the fishing industry and community, Alex highlighted the negative impact of complex regulations, job insecurity and poor public perception on the mental health of her colleagues.
 Alex reinforced the need to always “keep an eye on the crew”, and thoroughly enjoys playing an active role in educating the broader community about the many positive aspects of life and work in the fishing industry.
 Alex also emphasised the importance of trust, experience and team work whilst navigating “sticky situations at sea”.

 How would you describe yourself in three words?

 Before working on a fishing trawler I had never been fishing or even seen a fish outside the supermarket.
 I grew up in the Blue Mountains and rarely saw the ocean.
 When I graduated high school I moved 8 hours away from home to chase my dream of being a fishermen.
 I had no idea what I was walking into but now I couldn’t imagine not being on the ocean and fishing every day.